gundamMC/animius/docs/quick start/commands.md

 So, let us begin by creating a data named `myData`.

 ```
-createData --name 'myData' --model_config 'myModelConfig'
+createData --name 'myData' --type 'IntentNER'
 ```

 The data equivalent of `getModelConfigs` and `getModelConfigDetails` are `getData` and `getDataDetails`.

 ### Setting up the word embedding

-Next, download a word embedding (we recommend glove) and the Intent NER Data from our [resources page](https://animius.org/).
+Next, download a word embedding (we recommend glove) and the Intent NER Data from our [resources page](https://www.animius.org/datasets/).
 Extract the zip file and place the folder somewhere safe.

 To enable the parsing of English text, we will have to use a word embedding.